Marie Gluesenkamp Perez leads Trump-backed Joe Kent after Tuesday results

 Some Republican leaders publicly backed Gluesenkamp Perez, but most party organizations and leaders unified behind Kent, citing the importance of taking the U.S. House majority away from Democrats.

-Rep. Dan Newhouse, R-Sunnyside, who also voted to impeach Trump, survived the August primary, and on Tuesday he led Democratic challenger Doug White, with 67% of the vote in Central Washington’s 4th Congressional District.
+Rep. Dan Newhouse, R-Sunnyside, who also voted to impeach Trump, survived the August primary, and on Tuesday he led Democratic challenger Doug White, with 67% of the vote in Central Washington’s 4th District.

 Kent, 42, an Army Special Forces veteran who lives in Yacolt, ran as an “America First” candidate, channeling anger over immigration and crime, opposing U.S. intervention overseas, and embracing false claims that the 2020 election was stolen from Trump by massive fraud.